 Mission

-The interdisciplinary nature of the department, the shared mission of its two academic directions, and the integration of theory, scientific research, and practical application in social and education policies define the academic identity and mission of the Department.
-This unique epistemological framework in Greece focuses on the balanced development and synergy of its two academic fields: Social Policy and Education Policy.
+The interdisciplinary nature of the Department of Social and Educational Policy, the shared mission of its two academic tracks, and the integration of theory, scientific research, and practical application in social and education policies define its academic identity and mission.
+This unique epistemological framework in Greece focuses on the balanced development and synergy of its two academic fields: Social Policy and Educational Policy.

-The academic mission of the Department of Social and Education Policy is consistently centered on four interdependent dimensions:
+The academic mission of the department is centered on four interdependent dimensions:

 • High-quality education